cycnc35/AMZ-Cellphone-Review/README.md

 If you are interested in ASUS, then choose ASUS.
 ![Tutorial](https://github.com/cycnc35/AMZ-Cellphone-Review/blob/master/images/image1.png)

-If you are interested in Apple, then chhose Apple.
+If you are interested in Apple, then choose Apple.
 ![Tutorial](https://github.com/cycnc35/AMZ-Cellphone-Review/blob/master/images/image2.png)